weronika0913/elt_project/README.md

   - This method ensures that there is a dedicated bucket in MinIO for each asset (e.g., Bitcoin), which is required for storing and managing data files.

 ### 4. `get_last_load()`
-- **Purpose**: Returns the date of the last data load from DuckDB, or the start date if no data exists.
+- **Purpose**: Returns the date of the last data load from DuckDB.
 This helps determine the date from which new data should be loaded.
 - **Usage**:
   - This method is useful for incremental data loads, ensuring that only new data is fetched from the CoinCap API.